Mourinho's Fenerbahce rallies with 5 goals to beat Feyenoord in Champions League qualifying

 Copenhagen beat its near neighbor Malmo 5-0, one week after a scoreless draw on the other side of the Oresund Bridge that connects Denmark and Sweden.
 Copenhagen’s reward is a two-legged playoff against Swiss champion Basel.

-Qarabag of Azerbaijan routed North Macedonian champion Shkendija 5-1 Tuesday, and 6-1 on aggregate.
+Qarabag of Azerbaijan routed North Macedonian champion Shkendija 5-1 Tuesday, and 6-1 on aggregate, to earn a playoff against Ferencvaros, a 3-0 winner in Budapest against Ludogorets of Bulgaria.

+Kazakhstan's Kairat Almaty won a penalty shootout at Slovan Bratislava, after the teams were tied 1-1 on aggregate, and next travels across four time zones to Scotland for the playoff first leg against Celtic.

 AP soccer: https://apnews.com/hub/soccer